Easy Baja Fish Tacos topped with creamy cilantro lime slaw — unbelievably quick and simple to make. Amazing for Cinco de Mayo and all summer long!

 - 1 large egg beaten

-- In a large bowl, mix the yogurt, lime juice, chopped cilantro, salt and pepper until creamy.
-Remove about 1/3 of the mixture and set it aside in a smaller bowl (this is for the sauce).
+- In a large bowl, combine yogurt, lime juice, vinegar, chopped cilantro, salt and pepper until creamy.
+Remove about 1/3 of the mixture and refrigerate in a smaller bowl (this is your sauce to serve with the tacos).
 Add the coleslaw mix to the remaining 2/3 of yogurt sauce and mix it very well.
 Cover and refrigerate.

 - Combine the breadcrumbs, cornstarch and seasonings in a shallow dish.
 To a separate bowl, add the beaten egg.

-- Cook the fish in the hot oil until it's tender on the inside (it should be white, not opaque anymore) and golden-crispy on the outside, carefully flipping the fish pieces multiple times.
+- Heat the oil in a skillet over medium-high heat.
+Cook the fish in the hot oil until it's tender on the inside (it should be white and flake easily) and golden-crispy on the outside, carefully flipping the fish pieces multiple times.
 This will take about 5-10 minutes.

 - Serve the fish immediately with the slaw, sauce and warmed taco shells.
 Pass extra lime wedges and cilantro.